 Formal Mammography Training Programs Recognized by the ARRT

-First and foremost, applicants seeking formal training in the field of mammography must enroll in an associate’s degree or certificate programs that have been recognized and approved by the ARRT.
+First and foremost, applicants seeking formal training in the field of mammography must enroll in a mammography school’s associate’s degree or certificate programs that have been recognized and approved by the ARRT.
 In the case of both an associate’s degree and certificate, it is required that curriculum-based internships and clinic work is completed, where students may work with mammography equipment and begin to work with patients.

 Associate of Applied Science in Radiologic Technology